signalpillar/tox-battery/README.rst

     :target: https://travis-ci.org/signalpillar/tox-battery

-The project is an attempt to add some functionality to the `tox
+The project is an attempt to add to the `tox
-<http://tox.readthedocs.org/en/latest/>`_ that is missing out of the box.
+<http://tox.readthedocs.org/en/latest/>`_ some missing out of the box functionality.

 Basically it is just an extension for the tool that will be loaded automatically.